aardhyn/invoice/README.md

 make database
 ```

-Run the build the backend, run the migrations, and start the server
+Build the backend, run migrations, and start the REST API

 ```bash
 make server
 ```

-Run the frontend client in development mode
+Build and run the web client in development mode

 ```bash
 make client